harekrishnarai/scs-feed/README.md

 - Individual source failures don't stop the entire process
 - Comprehensive logging for debugging
 - Graceful degradation when sources are unavailable

+## 📲 Telegram Notifications

+The system can automatically send report summaries to Telegram chats (users or groups) after generating daily reports.
+Notifications include:

+- Report header with date and total findings
+- Summary of key findings
+- Count of reports by source
+- Direct links to top findings
+- Link to the full report in the repository

+### Setting Up Telegram Notifications

+1. **Create a Telegram Bot**:
+   - Talk to [@BotFather](https://t.me/botfather) on Telegram
+   - Use the `/newbot` command and follow instructions
+   - Copy the API token provided by BotFather

+2. **Get Chat IDs**:
+   - For personal chat: Talk to [@userinfobot](https://t.me/userinfobot)
+   - For groups: Add [@RawDataBot](https://t.me/RawDataBot) to group temporarily

+3. **Set Repository Secrets**:
+   - Go to your GitHub repository
+   - Navigate to Settings > Secrets and variables > Actions
+   - Add two repository secrets:
+     - `TELEGRAM_BOT_TOKEN`: Your bot's API token
+     - `TELEGRAM_CHAT_IDS`: Comma-separated list of chat IDs (e.g., `123456789,-100987654321`)

+4. **Test the Integration**:
+   - Manually trigger the workflow from GitHub Actions
+   - Verify that notifications are received in Telegram

 ## 📋 Report Format